erickarugu/100-days-of-code/log.md

  - "HTML Background Color Tutorial – How to Change a Div Background Color, Explained with Code Examples" by Sarah Chima Atuonwu
  - "How to Become an Unreal Automation Expert" by Tim Grossman
  - "How and WHy to Incorporate AI into Web Development" by Roger James

+### Day 50: May 10 Sunday

+**Objectives:**

+ - Working with D3.js library
+ - Making HTTP requests in Angular

+**Today:**

+Set up an angular project and configured the basis logic.
+Learnt how to make http requests in Angular.
+Explored Firebase Authentication, Hosting and Storage services.

+**Articles:**

+"How to Automate Your Blog Post Publishing Process with Typescript" by TK on freeCodeCamp

+"I Moved Abroad to Work for a Startup – and I Came Back with Nothing, and Everything." by Kim Thuy Tu on freeCodeCamp